tnelsen/Drone-Data-in-Agricultural-Research/03-high-throughput-data-extraction.md

 Often in a research setting there are many uniform experimental units that are being measured.
 This example show how to create and extract data from a uniform set of experimental plots - in this case of wheat and triticale - with an R script in QGIS.

-For this section to work, make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
+0. For this section to work, make sure you have the geosphere, rgdal, raster, and rgeos packages installed in R.
-	+ For ease of access, open the "package_install.R" file in the "Drone-Data-in_Agricultural-Research-data" folder
+	+ For ease of access, open the *package_install.R* file in the "Drone-Data-in_Agricultural-Research-data" folder
 	+ Run the entire script by pressing the run button at the top (<kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Enter</kbd>)

 1. Setup new raster layer